 JSA and JHA Requirements on a Construction Project

-Often, many construction projects now require a JSA/JHA for the required activity at the project site.
-This is certainly the case with government-related work such as projects for the U.S. Army Corps of Engineers (USACE), Bureau of Reclamation, and those that are state-funded.
-Now many public and private projects on buildings and hazardous waste operations (HAZWOPER) also require a JHA as part of the site-specific Health and Safety Program (HASP).
-A JHA fulfills an important part of any construction project in that it anticipates worker hazards on a job before the work starts which can prevent injuries/illnesses.
+Often, many construction projects now require a JSA/JHA for the needed activity at the project site.
+This is undoubtedly the case with government-related work, such as projects for the U.S. Army Corps of Engineers (USACE), Bureau of Reclamation, and those that are state-funded.
+Now, many public and private projects on buildings and hazardous waste operations (HAZWOPER) also require a JHA as part of the site-specific Health and Safety Program (HASP).
+A JHA fulfills an essential part of any construction project in that it anticipates worker hazards on a job before the work starts, which can prevent injuries/illnesses.

 The Process

-The JSA process can be quite daunting when you must anticipate every task that may possibly occur on a job site.
-Often there are hundreds or even thousands of individual tasks on one site.
+The JSA process can be pretty daunting when you must anticipate every task that may occur on a job site.
+Often, there are hundreds or even thousands of individual functions on one site.
 Anticipating what could go wrong or where someone could get injured is equally complex.
 The only reasonable way to develop a true JSA/JHA is to involve the experienced workers, supervision, and safety specialists for the job site.

 In a project with a limited number of tasks/steps, it is best to start at the beginning, but often there are just too many tasks to take this approach.